arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 These variables tell applications where to find the `Wayland` socket (`wayland-1`), specify the runtime directory where `Wayland` stores its communication files (`/run/user/63`) and tell Qt-based applications like `turtlesim` to use `Wayland` as their display platform.

-With the environment configured, we can now launch a ROS2 Docker container.
+With the environment configured, we can now launch a ROS 2 Docker container.
 The following command creates an interactive container with all the necessary permissions and volume mounts to access the display:

 ```bash
 docker run -it --rm \